erinmcglew/csv-filter-challenge/README.md

 When accepting user input for the filter, I assume the user must type either “first_name”, “last_name”, or “birth_year”.
 If the chosen filter is not one of these options, the message: “Invalid filter.
 Options to filter are: first_name, last_name, or birth_year” will appear and the program will exit with exit status 1.

-After connecting to the database and running the query, if no records were returned, the program will output “No records were found.”
+After connecting to the database and running the query, if no records are returned, the program will output “No records were found.”